KnpLabs/mink-demo/README.md

 Launch Behat: the two first scenarios should use Goutte.
-The third one checks that the JS autocomplete field works on wikipedia: it uses Sahi! but you've disabled it for quick start with `--tags` filter:
+The third one checks that the JS autocomplete field works on wikipedia: it uses Sahi! but lets ignore it for a quick start with `--tags` filter:

 ``` bash
 php behat-2.0.0RC1.phar --tags ~@javascript